webdevisaacpotter/aaact-aatia.github.io/content/en/intake-form-software/index.md

                 <span class="required"> (required)</span>
             </legend>
             <div class="gc-input-radio">
-                <div class="wb-inv">Approximately, how many users do you expect will use the solution?</div>
                 <input id="numUsers_less20" data-rule-required="true" class="gc-radio__input" type="radio" value="Less than 20" name="Num of Users">
                 <label class="gc-radio-label" for="numUsers_less20">
                     Less than 20
                 </label>
             </div>
             <div class="gc-input-radio">
-                <div class="wb-inv">Approximately, how many users do you expect will use the solution?</div>
                 <input id="numUsers_btw20_100" class="gc-radio__input" type="radio" value="20 to 100" name="Num of Users">
                 <label class="gc-radio-label" for="numUsers_btw20_100">
                     20 to 100
                 </label>
             </div>
             <div class="gc-input-radio">
-                <div class="wb-inv">Approximately, how many users do you expect will use the solution?</div>
                 <input id="numUsers_btw100_1000" class="gc-radio__input" type="radio" value="100 to 1000" name="Num of Users">
                 <label class="gc-radio-label" for="numUsers_btw100_1000">
                     100 to 1000
                 </label>
             </div>
             <div class="gc-input-radio">
-                <div class="wb-inv">Approximately, how many users do you expect will use the solution?</div>
                 <input id="numUsers_more10000_" class="gc-radio__input" type="radio" value="More than 1000" name="Num of Users">
                 <label class="gc-radio-label" for="numUsers_more10000_">
                     More than 1000